lionel-panhaleux/vtes/vtes_comprehensive_rules.md

   from basic to superior).
 The vampire also gains an additional blood capacity (the "+1" in the red circle in the bottom right corner of the card indicates this) along with the Discipline granted, but he does not automatically gain an extra blood to fill the new capacity.
+You cannot play a Discipline card on a vampire who already has the superior version of the discipline

 - **Trophy**: A trophy may be put into play using a master phase action (or can be retrieved as listed under "Red List" in section 11).
 It has no effect until it is moved to a vampire.
 When any vampire burns a Red List